mil-tokyo/soba/README.md

 ## Create an instance of Soba class to draw figure in a DOM object
 Soba draws a figure as a SVG object in a DOM object.
-For example, Soba creates and initialize a SVG object in a DOM object whose id is "figure1" by the following code:
+For example, Soba creates and initializes a SVG object in a DOM object whose id is "figure1" by the following code:

 ```javascript
 var plt = new Soba('#figure1');